 The on-street deployment consists of the wireless nodes mounted on lampposts that provide connectivity for user equipment over Wi-Fi.
 The lampposts are each connected via optical fibre with the FLAME edge infrastructure and are connected from one lamppost to another via wireless backhaul links.
 In Barcelona, the edge infrastructure is deployed within a street cabinet, consisting of an edge server to enable ICN routing and providing VNF capabilities, as well as networking devices that aggregate traffic coming from the lampposts and also provide connectivity towards the main DC.
 The fibre connection between the edge cabinet and the main DC has an intermediate hop in the IMI facilities at Glòries area, Barcelona.
+Figure 5 shows the city of Barcelona, highlighting the location of the i2CAT and IMI premises, as well as the street Pere IV, where the on-street infrastructure (Wi-Fi and edge cabinet) are deployed.
 In the following, each of the deployments (on-street, edge, and main DC) are explained in detail.